 Detecting concept drift is done by comparing the joint distribution of individual features and the target.
 To measure the “distance” between distributions, statistical tests such as KS test and p-test are commonly used (Read more here).

 Identifying the Pattern

 Another important thing to note is that not every decrease in performance is an indication that your model is broken.
-Try to understand if your performance fluctuations follow a specific pattern (e.g. seasonality/response to financial crisis), and if you are able to identify such a pattern, you may be able to create a more robust model that will have better overall performance.
+Try to understand if your performance fluctuations follow a specific pattern (seasonality/response to financial crisis).
+If you can identify such a pattern, you may be able to create a more robust model that will have better overall performance.